 Page layouts for the lessons in both teacher and student books include sidebars with definitions, key points, cautions, suggestions for further study, activities for thinking deeper, and historical information.

-Exercises are included in both student and teacher books, although answers are overprinted on the exercises in the teacher edition.
-There are lines and sufficient space for students to complete exercises within the student handbook.
+Exercises are included in both student and teacher books, and answers are overprinted on the exercises in the teacher edition.
+There are lines and sufficient space for students to complete the exercises within the student handbook.
 Pages in the student handbook are perforated which should make it easy for students to remove exercise pages if they need to turn them in.

-The word introductory in the title of the first book makes it sound easier than it is.
-But Introductory Logic is a challenging course for students who are willing to do some serious thinking.
+The word "introductory" in the title of the first book makes it sound easier than it is.
+Introductory Logic is a challenging course for students who are willing to do some serious thinking.
 The book is divided into five sections: Terms and Definitions, Statements and Their Relationships, Syllogisms and Validity, Arguments in Normal English, and Informal Fallacies.
 While Introductory Logic primarily teaches informal logic, it also introduces some formal logic and a few of the symbols used as a shorthand method for writing logical statements.

 Intermediate Logic is divided into five units: Truth Tables, Formal Proofs of Validity, Truth Trees, Applying the Tools to Arguments, and Digital Logic.
 In contrast to Introductory Logic, Intermediate Logic is entirely about formal logic, and it uses logical symbols throughout the course.

-The new lessons added to the third edition of Intermediate Logic make up all of the fourth and fifth units.
+The new lessons added to this third edition of Intermediate Logic make up all of the fourth and fifth units.
 The fourth unit teaches a few new concepts, but it serves primarily as an opportunity for students to apply what they’ve learned as they work through excerpts from famous writings on theology and philosophy.
 The fifth unit is optional, but it offers students an opportunity to apply logic to the digital world as they work on the logic required for creating digital displays, the use of binary numbers, logic circuits, and other digital concepts.

-While these courses are challenging, the addition of instructional notes for teaching group classes and the new DVDs should both help students learn the material more easily whether a student learns alone or with others.
+While these courses are challenging, the addition of instructional notes for teaching group classes and the new DVDs should help students learn the material more easily, whether a student learns alone or with others.
 The frequent reviews, quizzes, and tests help reinforce the lesson material and ensure that students don’t plow ahead without forming a solid foundation.